Elena' s AI Blog

 Prepare your team.
 This requires different skills and mindsets.
 Invest in AI training and hire experienced people.

 We’re not heading toward AI agents replacing all interfaces.
-We’re approaching a point where AI agents and software become irrelevant.
+We’re approaching a point where rigid, one-size-fits-all software interfaces become irrelevant.

 Future SaaS might be conversational interfaces with AI agents that have deep software capabilities.
 Or contextual interfaces that appear exactly when needed, powered by AI that understands your workflow.